 Datasheets of all parts that the system will use

 You will be judged on the clarity of your project.
 You should be able to explain what you intend to do and how at an abstract level.
-This will be similar to a marketing requirements document (MRD) presentation to your TA.
+This will be like a marketing requirements document (MRD) presentation to your TA.
 An MRD explains what a product does from a user perspective (how can we sell it).

 Objectives: why are we doing this project?
 What is the purpose?